Xapuu/programingStuff/libTalk.md

  * Data-access libraries - library that holds services, utilities, also state management services
  * Utility libraries - as the name suggests this is a library that holds utility functions services etc.

-In some of nrwl whitepapers papers there are also some suggestions for holding the back-end application logic in the same repository in order to further optimize the code reusability, but this strategies won't be further examined here.
+In some of nrwl white-papers papers there are also some suggestions for holding the back-end application logic in the same repository in order to further optimize the code reusability, but this strategies won't be further examined here.

 ## Step 3 adding projects